feedad/venatici-web/README.md

-# Venacity
+# Venaciti

-Website for Venacity Project.
+Website for Venaciti Project.